MrDemonWolf/fluffboost/README.md

 ![FluffBoost Logo](logo.jpg)

-FluffBoost is a heartwarming Discord bot that delivers daily doses of motivation and inspiration wrapped in a furry-friendly package.
-Brighten your Discord server with adorable furry mascots and uplifting quotes.
-Let FluffBoost bring smiles and positivity to your community every day!
+FluffBoost is the adorable Discord bot spreading daily motivation and inspiration with a furry-friendly flair.
+Add cute furry mascots and uplifting quotes to your server.
+Let FluffBoost bring smiles and positivity to your community!

 ## Features